-In addition to the classroom focus, we have developed Thrive centres across both Academies where the focus is on the emotional and physical wellbeing of students with more complex needs.
+In addition to the classroom focus, we have developed a programme of bespoke intervention which focuses on the emotional and physical well-being of students with more complex needs.
 A large percentage of our pupil premium students access the range of support, both in class intervention, outside curriculum time and enrichment.
 The academy also works closely with external agencies and local post-16 establishments, working towards future aspirations and supporting mental well-being.

-Support takes the form of resources for exams, equipment, uniform, as well as access to revision days at Keele University, NULC and Stoke-on-Trent Sixth Form.
+Support takes the form of: resources for exams, equipment, uniform, access to enrichment, as well as access to revision days and post-16 experiences at Keele University, NULC and Stoke-on-Trent Sixth Form.

 Parent View is an online questionnaire for parents and carers to feed back on their child’s school.
 It’s now also the main mechanism for parents to give views about the school to inspectors at the time of an inspection.
 The information collected from the reviews can provide the school leadership team with data to help them improve the school.
 Parent view only has 12 questions, focusing on key areas such as the happiness of your child at school, how well your child is looked after at school, and how much progress your child is making.